That pretty soldier's hat

 I think the key term here is 'terrorist'.
 A terrorist is, essentially, a political opponent who attempts to influence you (a democratic government) through fear.
 Terrorists have, by definition, abandoned rational argument: there is nothing you can learn from a terrorist and nothing you can usefully say to a terrorist, except "No".
 Terrorism cannot be engaged with, it can only be resisted.
 Moreover, since terrorists have no arguments to offer, it follows that any sympathy towards them - and any wavering from your firm opposition to them - can only be explained by confusion or fear.
 You can afford to disregard anything the terrorists say; if people believe the terrorists, that simply shows that the terrorists have frightened them into submission, or confused them with their lies:

-After Amnesty International compared American treatment of Afghan and Iraqi prisoners to the Gulag, I heard the President say: β€˜It’s an absurd allegation.
+After Amnesty International compared American treatment of Afghan and Iraqi prisoners to the Gulag, I heard the President say: βItβs an absurd allegation.
 The United States is a country that promotes freedom around the world.
-It seemed like to me they based some of their decisions on the word of, and the allegations by, people who were held in detention, people who hate America, people that had been trained in some instances to disassemble – that means not tell the truth.’
+It seemed like to me they based some of their decisions on the word of, and the allegations by, people who were held in detention, people who hate America, people that had been trained in some instances to disassemble β that means not tell the truth.βIt follows that your duty is to downplay any information which might add to the confusion by encouraging people to believe the terrorists or sympathising with their cause.
+They're bad (because they're terrorists); you're good (because you're fighting terrorists); and the people you govern are weak and confused and liable to forget what the difference is, so you can't afford to let in too many shades of grey when you're talking to them.

 Even if it means a British Prime Minister refusing to honour British war dead.